Skip to Content

-The Best Bookshelf Speakers By Price Range
+The Best Bookshelf Speakers: Top Bookshelf Speakers by Price Range

 You don’t need to pay someone to find the right speaker system for you.
 If you are in the market for a good set of bookshelf speakers, you’ve come to the right place.
+In the following article, we will break down the top options by price range.
+Whether you are looking to spend $2000 or $500, there are some good options to consider.

-By personally testing these speakers, I have narrowed down the list to a select few speakers that I can recommend and endorse fully.
+We have weeded out the lower quality product offerings that have shoddy workmanship and a poor track record.
+By personally testing these speakers, we have narrowed down the list to a select few speakers that we can recommend and endorse fully.
+See below for the details:

 The Best Bookshelf Speakers under 2000

+In this price range, we are looking at some of the best industry options for bookshelf speakers.
 There is really only one speaker set in this price range that we can fully endorse and that is worth the money.
 See below for the down-low:

-#1 KEF LS50 Meta
+KEF LS50 Mini Monitor

 If you are looking for an outstanding set of speakers and price is really not an issue, the KEF LS50 speakers are – hands down – the best set on the market.
+The LS50 was designed as a celebration of KEF’s 50th anniversary.
+The end result was a memorable present to audiophiles everywhere.
+To get the full review, check out this article.

-• TechnologyNot to get too far into the weeds, but the LS50 packs a powerful audio-technical punch.
+• Technology: Not to get too far into the weeds, but the LS50 packs a powerful audio-technical punch.
 Using the latest Uni-Q driver (a full range driver created for this specific model) and the same game-changing technology found in the $30,000 KEF Blade, the LS50 is a turbo-charged little coupe.

 • Sound: The end result of all this hi-tech infrastructure?
 A warm and clean sound that will sweep you up and take you to a higher level of acoustic pleasure.
 The sound is spacious without being overly so, allowing for a deep and smooth – yet precise – resonance, especially at deep bass levels.
 Most importantly, these speakers deliver studio-grade sound at a relatively affordable price.
 The only downside is that if you are looking to project into a very large space, the LS50 will struggle (just a bit – almost imperceptibly) at very high volumes.
 For what a bookshelf speaker should do, it does extremely well.